Broker Check

 “If you are overspending, find ways to make cuts.”

-You can budget in regular savings if you’ve got money left over each month.
-If you’re just breaking even and not saving, look for places to cut so you can save.
+If you’ve got money left over each month, you can budget in regular savings.
+If you’re just breaking even and not saving, look for places to economize so you can save.

 2: Establish an Emergency Fund